 Doreen Valiente, was initiated by Gerald Garner in 1953 and became his high priestess, she did much to shift the old concepts of witchcraft and portrayed witchcraft as something that included the mind, body and the soul.
 She wrote many books giving her individual view of modern witchcraft, she worked with what she called traditional hereditary witchcraft.

-A witch’s coven consists of 13 members, and there is always the Lady who directs the proceedings, dedicates the circle, dedicates the food and wine, and closes the circle, she is the thirteenth witch.
+A classic witch’s coven consists of 13 members, and there is always the Lady who directs the proceedings, dedicates the circle, dedicates the food and wine, and closes the circle, she is the thirteenth witch, although many covens have more than 13 members.

-In the seventies.
-A new generation of witches formed and these were the feminist witches, taking their inspiration from a time before patriarchal religions dominated.
-Feminist witchcraft views the world seeing the goddess linking people with nature, and recognizing her within every human being.
-When worshipping her you are celebrating life, she is associated with renewal and the regeneration of life, the origins of goddess worship embraced the bonds linking humanity and nature.
+In the seventies a new generation of witches formed and these were the feminist witches, taking their inspiration from a time before patriarchal religions dominated.
+Feminist witchcraft views the world seeing the goddess linking people with nature, and recognising her within every human being.
+When worshipping her you are celebrating life, she is associated with renewal and the regeneration of life.
+The origins of goddess worship embraced the bonds linking humanity and nature.

 In the mid-seventies a new order was formed and this was the Fairy tradition of witchcraft, individuals were initiated into the craft by witches who called themselves fairies, they performed magic, danced and communed with nature.
 In the tradition of Fairy witchcraft, there is a mother-father god called the Drychton, who is the male-female power, both god and goddess.
 In Fairy witchcraft, the male and the female are seen as equals and there is no high priestess in charge of the rituals.